Performance Breakdown

 So the long battery life is not just hype, but it’s something practical in the home.

-Some issues, such as the lack of a turning radius and a smallish bin that won’t hold a lot of dirt.
+Some issues include a limited turning radius and a small bin that won’t hold a large amount of dirt.
 It also lacks a hygienic system, so expect to get dirty fingers when emptying it.

-Overall, Roborock did an outstanding job with their first cordless stick vacuum when it comes to the most important aspects, which are cleaning and usability.
+Overall, Roborock did an outstanding job with their first cordless stick vacuum in terms of the most essential aspects, which are cleaning and usability.